Living Wage Certified

 When to Tip

 Many clients will tip at the end of an event.
 Simply give the tip to the Captain and they can split it between the waiters.
 We recommend tipping the bar separately.
 You may also send a tip to the office for distribution to the staff if the evening gets away from you.
 Maybe you forget the envelope in your hotel room (nerves!).
 We give 100% of the tip to the staff from your event and can split it as directed.
-You may also decide to tip after the event via check, or you can call or write to request a gratuity bill and pay by credit card.
+You may also decide to tip preemptively through our booking site, Honeybook.
+When you make your final payment there will be an option to add gratuity then.